react-native-tvos/IgniteTV/README.md

 ## TV quick start

-This app uses Expo SDK 50, the React Native for TV repo, and the config plugin `@react-native-tvos/config-tv`.
+This app uses the Expo SDK, the React Native for TV repo, and the config plugin `@react-native-tvos/config-tv`.
 With these changes, prebuild is able to configure the iOS and Android folders for Apple TV and Android TV builds.

 To try TV builds: